designsbyjuan/MayaPyLib/README.md

 <b>Model Library (modellibgui.py)</b>

 The script allows users to create a library of their favorite models.
 Access your collection by launching the Model Library.
 Save, load, delete functionality.
-See detailed instructions in doc string.
+See detailed instructions in docstring.

 <b>Export Master (exportmastergui.py)</b>